How to Practice the 12 Laws of the Universe to Live Your Best Life

 This law operates under the idea of these two converging energies (name them what you please) and the interaction between them in different areas of life.
 It’s important to learn when it's time for either an outward or more inward type of strength in each situation that presents itself to you, says Firester.
 “Overdoing it on either energy can take away from a balanced mindset and experience in life.”

-How to align your life with these spiritual laws
+How to align your life with the 12 laws of the universe

 “Writing them down on post-it notes on your desk at work, creating a lock screen on your phone which displays some of the ones you are working on, or simply meditating upon them while in your daily actions is a great way to align your thoughts, actions, and life with these laws,” says Firester.
 When you are consistently reminded of the laws, you’ll be more likely to adopt the mindsets of them.